orzechowskid/eleanor/README.md

     );
 adds routes to an existing router.  `routes` is a list of route-definition objects which look like this:

+    {
       route: String
       component: any
+    }

 `component` is intended to be a `ReactElement` but can be any object or primitive you want.
 ### Router.startRouting({opts})
     router.startRouting({
-      initialRoute: '/page1', // a route registered with Eleanor
+      initialRoute: '/page1', // a route registered with this router
-      useLocationHash: false // set to true if you want to route to the current location hash (or none if no hash is present) });
+      useLocationHash: false // set to true if you want to route to the current location hash (falling back to `initialRoute` if no hash is present)
+    });
 tells your router to start listening for route changes.
-Specify `initialRoute` if you want to set a specific route initially; specify `useLocationHash` if you want to set the initial route to whatever's specified by the current page location hash (falling back to no route if no location hash is present).
+Specify `initialRoute` if you want to set a specific route initially; specify `useLocationHash` if you want to set the initial route to whatever's specified by the current page location hash (falling back to `initialRoute` if no location hash is present, then `/` if `initialRoute` is not specified).
 ### Router.stopRouting()
     router.stopRouting();
 tells your router to stop listening for route changes.
+### Router.pushRoute(route)
+    router.pushRoute('/some/app/path');
+tells your router to go to the path provided and dispatch an action to your app state.
 # Redux Actions
 A Redux action is created and dispatched upon each route change: